chrissheppard41/jgit_test/_posts/other_insurance/2014/5/2014-5-30-Tackle-the-stress-of-driving-abroad.md

 title: Tackle the stress of driving abroad - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Summer will soon be here and that means individuals across the country will be planning excursions abroad, many of which will mean either hiring a car
+  description: Summer will soon be here and that means individuals across the country will be planning excursions abroad, many of which will mean either hiring a car or taking your own overseas
 categories: ['Other Insurance']
 tags: ['May 2014', 'Story', 'News']
 permalink: news/Tackle-the-stress-of-driving-abroad.htm